Natpod/StatViz_INE_2020_Mortality/README.md

 - `Spain_maps.Rmd`: script used to generate the Spain map plots containing information about the 2020 death rates by province and Autonomous Community.
 - `mortalityRatePerYear.Rmd`: script used to generate the time series plots for death rate and life expectancy in Spain as well as the death rate per age and sex in 2020 barplot.

-Dependencies : *mapSpain, reshape2, ggplot2, sf, dplyr, tidyr* should be preinstalled in an R environment
+Dependencies : *mapSpain, reshape2, ggplot2, sf, dplyr, tidyr, tidyverse* should be preinstalled in an R environment